smaclell/smaclell.github.io/_drafts/not-on-server-core.md

 The Other Stuff
 ===============================================================================

-Some of the troubleshooting is harder or requires additional setup or techniques.
+Not everything is puppy dogs and rainbows, some troubleshooting requires additional setup or different techniques.

 ### Managing IIS

-The GUI Tools require additional setup to configure.
-I cannot remember setting this up before.
-There are [technet][technet] and [iis][iis] articles describing how this is done.

-Instead of using the GUI Tools I am going to show you how to use PowerShell commands to perform common operations.
+I am going to show you how to use PowerShell commands to perform common operations.
+Using the GUI tools requires additional configuration to be enabled which is not required when you have such fantastic command line tools.
+If you still really want to use a GUI I will show how to enable remote management at the [end of this section](#iis-remote).

+First import the ``WebAdministration`` module installed with IIS.

 {% highlight powershell %}
 Import-Module WebAdministration

-# For a list of commands run:
-# Get-Command -Module WebAdministration
 {% endhighlight %}

-Lets start with a really simple example, reviewing a single binding on a fake site:
+Then lets do a really simple example, reviewing a single binding on a the 'CoolSite' web site:

 {% highlight powershell %}
-Get-WebBinding -Name 'WebSiteName'
+Get-WebBinding -Name 'CoolSite'
 {% endhighlight %}

-Since my coworkers were very interested in Application Pools here are some
-examples:
+Managing Application Pools is easy:

 {% highlight powershell %}
 # For looking up the list of application pools.